Updated March 18, 2026

 How to avoid

-Bring snacks if you want, but buy your wine at the Heuriger.
-Check if they're open — the Buschen (green branch) above the door is the traditional signal.
+Bring snacks or cold food if you want, but buy your wine at the Heuriger — this is the centuries-old deal.
+Check if they're open: the Buschen (green branch) above the door is the traditional signal.
+Take tram D to Nussdorf or bus 35A to Neustift am Walde for easy access.
+Try the Gemischter Satz.

 Frequently Asked Questions About Vienna

 Yes!
-Public drinking is legal in Vienna.
-Drinking in parks and along the Danube Canal is a beloved local tradition.
-Just don't be drunk and disorderly.
+Public drinking is completely legal in Austria.
+Drinking along the Danube Canal, in parks, and at outdoor spots is a beloved Viennese tradition.
+Just don't become drunk and disorderly.

 Smart casual minimum — no shorts, flip-flops, or sportswear.
 Trousers, closed shoes, and a collared shirt are safe.
-Arrive 15 minutes early — latecomers wait until intermission.
+For evening performances, more formal attire is common.
+Arrive 15-20 minutes early — latecomers are denied entry until intermission.

 Also Visiting Nearby...